Curbing Your Food Cravings

 One of the main reasons we give in to temptation is because of visual cues such as seeing enticing foods which are major triggers.
 Smells are potent too.

 But, you can easily curb your cravings without feeling deprived.
-To keep cravings in check, schedule a specific time to enjoy a reasonable portion of your favourite treat.
+To keep cravings in check, schedule a specific time to enjoy a reasonable portion of your favorite treat.

 If you are truly hungry, choose a healthy, filling snack to raise your blood sugar to normal levels.
 Quit fighting with yourself over food and you might banish those cravings for good.
 Remember, moderation is the key.